brokenlander/AlphaBuffet/README.md

 # AlphaBuffett
-A fine-tuned language model that distills Warren Buffett's investment philosophy through an optimized pipeline: intelligent preprocessing of historical documents, LoRA fine-tuning using Phi-4 as the base model, and FP8 dynamic quantization for efficient deployment.
+A fine-tuned language model that distills Warren Buffett's investment philosophy through an optimized pipeline: intelligent preprocessing of historical documents, LoRA fine-tuning using [Microsoft Phi-4](https://huggingface.co/microsoft/phi-4) as the base model, and FP8 dynamic quantization for efficient deployment.
 The model captures both Buffett's deep investment insights and his characteristic communication style from decades of written and spoken wisdom, preserving his unique perspective on business, markets, and long-term value creation.

 ## Dataset
 The training data draws from three primary sources that capture Buffett's investment philosophy and decision-making process.